 Today’s post is about book recommendations for dog lovers.
 It comprises of mostly women’s fiction and chick lit books that have dogs featuring heavily in the storyline, but also has a couple of other books suitable for readers of all genres, especially for the lead up to Christmas.

-Those of us who love our pets know that they are such a huge part of our life, and having dogs in stories often brings a bit of added lightness and joy to our reading.
+Those of us who are dog walkers, pet sitters and pet lovers in general, know that they are such a huge part of our life, and having dogs in stories often brings a bit of added lightness and joy to our reading.

 This post contains book reviews for: